bandprotocol/falcon/README.md

 ### 6. Import OR create new keys to use when signing and relaying transactions.
 >Please ensure that you are using the correct passphrase that was set during initialization for the `add`, `delete`, and `export` commands.
 </br>

->
-If you need to generate a new private key you can use the `add` subcommand.
+If you need to generate a new key, use the `add` subcommand.
 ``` shell
 falcon keys add testnet testkey
 ```